Child Care Resources & ReferralsDonate Now

 - Start Early: Start looking as far in advance as you can because finding the right child care option can take some time.

-- Make a Call: Begin your search by calling your local experts-your child care resource and referral (CCR&R) center/agency.
-Call 1-800-332-9227 Childcare helpline of N.J. to find the local CCR&R in your county.
+- Make a Call: Begin your search by calling your local experts, your child care resource and referral (CCR&R) agency.

 - Make a Choice: Think about what you saw at each site and make the best choice for your family.